Cellulose insulation: Long-term cost savings

-Annual savings from insulating vary widely and depend on several factors, including insulation thickness, original wall performance, local climate, heating/cooling use, airtightness of other building elements and so on.
+Yearly savings from insulating vary widely and depend on several factors, including insulation thickness, original wall performance, local climate, heating/cooling use, airtightness of other building elements, and so on.

 One installer claims cellulose insulation "can save homeowners 20 to 50 percent on their utility bills".

 Sound insulation

 Insulation reduces sound travelling through walls and between floor levels.
 Cellulose provides mass and damping.
-This reduces noise in 2 ways, it reduces the lateral movement of sheetrock and attenuates the passage of sound along cavities.
+This reduces noise in two ways: it reduces the lateral vibration of sheetrock and attenuates the passage of sound along cavities.
 Cellulose is approximately three times denser than fiberglass, providing a slight improvement in sound reduction.

 Mold and pest control

 The borates in cellulose insulation provide added control against mold.
 Installations have shown that even several months of water saturation and improper installation did not result in mold.

 It is a common misconception that the mere presence of crude borates in cellulose insulation provides pest control properties to the product.
 While boric acid itself does kill self-grooming insects if ingested, it must be presented to an insect in both sufficient concentration and in an ingestible form in order to achieve insect fatality.
 Proper testing of products containing borates must be performed in order to determine whether dosage and presentation are sufficient to kill insects.
-Once tested, registration with the EPA as a pesticide is required before a product may be touted as having pesticidal capabilities in the US.
+Once tested, registration with the EPA as a pesticide is required before a product may be advertised in the U.S. as having pesticidal effects.